 Publicity Writer, Engine Room Gallery | Wellington, New Zealand | 2007- 2009

-URBAN WILD, Exhibition exploring Southern Street and Folk Art, Alabama Contemporary Art Center, Mobile AL, Scheduled for May 2019
+URBAN WILD, Exhibition exploring Southern Street and Folk Art, Alabama Contemporary Art Center, Mobile AL, May 2019

 RAISE 251.2: CAMBODIAN AND LAOTIAN CULTURE IN BAYOU LA BATRE, Alabama Contemporary Art Center, Mobile AL, 2019